serokell/blog-posts/untyped-lambda-calculus/article.md

 The idea here is to give us the ability to express recursion by passing the function as its first argument.
 The omega combinator infinitely replicates itself.
-The $Y$ combinator exploits the same potentially infinitely replicating structure to encode recursion.
+The Y combinator exploits the same potentially infinitely replicating structure to encode recursion.

-Let us see how it works in practice.
+Let's see how it works in practice.
-Consider a function that counts down to zero using the $pred$ combinator, defined in the previous section, and returns zero once the argument is zero.
+Consider a function that counts down to zero using the $pred$ combinator defined in the previous section, and returns zero once the argument is zero.
 To define it, we will add a recursive call as its first argument:

 $cdown = \lambda f. \lambda n. ifThenElse\;(isZero\;n)\;c_0\;(f\;(pred\;n)).$